RafaySystems/terraform-provider-rafay/docs/resources/environment.md

 ***Optional***

 - `description` (String) Description of the variable
-- `override` (Block List, Max: 1) Determines whether the variable can be overridden (see [below for nested schema](#nestedblock--spec--variables--options--override))
-- `required` (Boolean) Specify whether this variable is required or optional, by default it is optional
 - `sensitive` (Boolean) Determines whether the value is sensitive or not, accordingly applies encryption on it

 <a id="nestedblock--spec--variables--options--override"></a>